 Dr Thomas Addison-1855

 Tremendous strides have been made in the world of medicine since those words uttered by Dr Thomas Addison in 1855[1].
-Despite their size and obscure structure, the adrenal gland considered amongst the most vital organs in the human body. an important for disease processes, harboring a myriad of pathologies.
+Despite their size and obscure structure, the adrenal glands are considered amongst the most vital organs in the human body.
+They are also an important site? for disease processes, harboring a myriad of pathologies.

 Historically, adrenal lesions were discovered mainly at surgery or autopsy.
 However, with the advent of modern technology and the increasing use of advanced cross-sectional imaging techniques, the pendulum has swung.
 Adrenal lesions are now being detected incidentally in radiological examinations performed for other abdominal, non-adrenal related conditions.[2]
 This poses a diagnostic and clinical dilemma to the radiologist, clinician and patient alike.
 The medical fraternity seeks to characterize these lesions using non-invasive measures.
-Perhaps, the most challenging question is whether the adrenal incidentaloma is benign or malignant.
+Perhaps, the most challenging question is whether the adrenal “incidentaloma” is benign or malignant.

 Adrenal masses are estimated to occur in approximately 9% of the general population.
-58% of Computed Tomography(CT) and Magnetic Resonance Imaging (MRI) studies of the abdomen demonstrate incidentally detected adrenal lesions.
+Approximately 5 to 8% of Computed Tomography(CT) and Magnetic Resonance Imaging (MRI) studies of the abdomen demonstrate incidentally detected adrenal lesions.
 The vast majority of adrenal incidentalomas are benign, non-hyperfunctioning and require no treatment.[2]
-Adrenocortical adenomas are the most commonly encountered adrenal incidentaloma, with a reported prevalence of 3-8.7%.[3].
+Adrenocortical adenomas are the most commonly encountered adrenal incidentaloma, with a reported prevalence of 3-8.7%.[3]. of patients

-Most incidental adrenal lesions in patients who do not have a background history of malignancy.
-In this subgroup of patients the incidence of adrenal malignancy approaches nil[4].
-However, a is encountered in patients with known extra-adrenal primary malignancy, raising the probability of metastatic disease.
+Most incidental adrenal lesions in patients who do not have a background history of malignancy are benign.
+Indeed, in this subgroup of patients the incidence of adrenal malignancy approaches nil[4].
+However, a clinical problem is encountered in patients with known extra-adrenal primary malignancy, raising the probability of metastatic disease.
 The clinical and radiological challenge is greatest in this subgroup of patients, as inaccurate characterization of the adrenal lesion has severe consequences.
 In these oncology patients with detected adrenal masses, approximately 50% have adrenal metastasis on biopsy[5].
 In the setting of widespread metastatic disease, it is not critical if the adrenal gland is one of many sites of metastasis.
 However, if the adrenal gland is the solitary focus of spread, accurate characterization is imperative, as it advances the patient’s stage of disease, impacting on treatment and prognosis.
-Conversely, reporting a benign adrenal adenoma as metastasis will imply advanced disease, potentially denying the patient definitive treatment and potential cure[1].
+Conversely, reporting a benign adrenal adenoma as metastases will imply advanced disease, potentially denying the patient definitive treatment and potential cure[1].

 IMAGING MODALITIES